|

 can be more expensive than getting a meal in a restaurant!
 The cheapest

-supermarkets by far are the German chains Lidl and Plus.
-Alcohol is dirt cheap,
+supermarkets by far are the German chain Lidl with about 20 shops around the

 open almost all hours they sell just about everything: cigarettes, drinks,